 The Sea-Silk Banner – Inspirational Romantic Suspense.
 Just as the terrorist insurrection is presumed over, Melissa Travis’s worst nightmare comes to pass—her fiancé, Captain Nicolás Serrano, disappears in action, captured by guerrilla thugs.
 The one clue to his whereabouts leads his friends and crewmates in different directions.
 But after outsider Melissa succeeds in talking down a hostile teen, she searches for Nicolás in his home island of Chauquelín and ends up a hostage herself.
-In the final confrontation of the rebellion, she takes the lead and fights for her future, flagging down a rescue ship with a bolt of white silk and learning that while some refuse to repent, no one is beyond redemption.
+In the final confrontation of the rebellion, she takes the lead and fights for her future, flagging down a rescue ship and learning that while some refuse to repent, no one is beyond redemption.

 Sunday, January 12, 199–, 11:32 a.m.